parro-it/libui-node/docs/searchentry.md

+### readOnly: Boolean

+Whether the user is allowed to change the entry text.
+Read write.
+Defaults to `true`.

-### value: Number
+### text: String

-The current position of the progress bar.
-Could be setted to -1 to create an indeterminate progress bar.
+The current text of the entry.
 Read write.